EZ-Robotics/EZ-Template/ez-template-docs/docs/general_autonomous.md

 ### pid_wait_until()
-Locks the code in place until the drive has passed the input parameter.
-This uses the exit conditions from the PID class.
-This only works for drive motions.
+Lock the code in a while loop until this position has passed for driving with okapi units.

-`target` the distance the robot needs to travel before unlocking the code as an okapi length unit.
+`target` for driving and swings, using okapi units
 <Tabs
   groupId="pid_wait_until_distance"
   defaultValue="proto"